-Image 139: Display of inherited attributes tied to the template
+Image 156: Display of attributes tied to the template

-Warning: The user with appropriate access rights can only add user-defined attributes.
+Warning: The logged-on user can only add user-defined attributes.
 System attributes are inherited from the template.

 Warning: For attribute properties on templates, which have already been used to create entities, the following restrictions apply: